MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/creating-r-visuals.md

 ## Editing the R Script

-When creating the R-Powered Visual, the “rvisual” template creates a file in the root folder of the visual called “script.r”.
+When creating the R-Powered Visual, the `rvisual` template creates a file in the root folder of the visual called *script.r*.
 This file will hold the R script you want to execute to generate the image a user will see.

 You can create your R script by using `R script visual` in Power BI Desktop: